emilythestrangee/myDFIR_SOC/Day 20 - Mythic Server Setup Tutorial.md

 `make
 `./mythic-cli start`

-On running the "make" command, an error occurs that suggests issues with Docker daemon. "systemctl status "
+On running the "make" command, an error occurs that suggests issues with Docker daemon. "systemctl status docker" shows that the service failed.

 ## Fixing Docker Issues